 |1914||Karl Keffer (2) (Canada)|

 |1909||Karl Keffer (1) (Canada)|

 |1908||Albert Murray (1) (Canada)|

 |1906||Charlie Murray (1) (Canada)|

 RBC Canadian Open FAQs

-The next event is due to take place in 2022, although the date is still unconfirmed, at the St. George’s Golf and Country Club, Toronto.
+The next event is due to take place at the Oakdale Golf & Country Club, located in Toronto, Ontario.

 We cannot tell you which is the best outright, as many bookmakers offer the odds with varying quality.
 As such, it’s important to find the right sportsbook for you and see if the odds there suit your needs.
 We have compiled a list of the very best sportsbooks around, so we’d strongly advise taking a look at our list and finding the right one for you!